Kitchen Layout Considerations: Designing an Efficient Work Triangle

 Customizing the Details

-Of course, no two kitchens are exactly alike.
-While the basic work triangle principles remain the same, you’ll need to tailor the layout to suit your specific needs and the size/shape of your space.
+No two kitchens are exactly alike.
+While the basic work triangle principles remain the same, you’ll need to tailor the layout to suit your specific needs and the size and shape of your space.

 For example, in a galley-style kitchen with limited square footage, you may need to get creative.
 Instead of a traditional triangular layout, you could opt for a “zone” approach, with the sink, stove, and fridge clustered together on one side and prep/storage areas on the other.
 This maintains an efficient workflow without feeling cramped.